PdxCodeGuild/Programming101/labs/lab01.md

 ### Takeaways
 - You should be comfortable with navigating to the _pdxcode_ folder upon starting terminal.
-- You should following commands:
+- You should be familar with following commands:

 | Action | Windows | Mac/Linux |
 | ------ | ------- | --------- |